 Bless the Food Gods because Ice Cream Season is in full swing.

 Officially July is Ice Cream Month ~ who knew there was a designated month to eat ice cream in?
-I am so ahead of my time because I celebrate Ice Cream Month most of the year.
-Ice cream is my weakness.
+As a self proclaimed ice cream-aholic, I celebrate Ice Cream Month every month of the year.
+Ice cream is my weakness and my best treat.

-This year I decided to sacrificed myself up as a human ice cream eating guinea pig and eat my way across Toronto one cone at a time.
+Two years ago I decided to sacrificed myself up as a human ice cream eating guinea pig and eat my way across Toronto one cone at a time, all under the name of research, took one for the team.
+What can I say?
+I’m an ice cream martyr.

-But it was such a great idea, so, this time around, I ate outside of my ice cream preference comfort zone and experiment with different flavours.
+But it was such a great idea, so, for this story, I ate outside of my ice cream preference comfort zone and experimented with different flavours.

 I tried Burnt Marshmallow, Coffee, Mango, Orange Swirl, and Meyers Lemon.
 I even tried soft serve.